mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 The solution deploys a fully automated secure baseline Azure ARM Blueprint to provision a highly secure, orchestrated and configured Platform as a Service environment mapped to a NIST 800-66 assurance security controls matrix, that includes :

-+ Azure App Service Environment with an ILB, App Service Environment & Web App,
++ Azure App Service Environment with an ILB, App Service Environment & Web App
-+ Azure App Service Environment with an ILB, App Service Environment & API App,
++ Azure App Service Environment with an ILB, App Service Environment & API App
 + Redis Cache Cluster
 + Web Application Gateway with WAF in Prevention Mode
 + Azure SQL
 + Azure KeyVault

-The environment is locked down with restricted access and communication between all provisioned Azure services and also between subnets, as described in the security section below.
+The environment is locked down using Network Security Groups on each subnet with restricted access between all provisioned Azure services and also between subnets, as described in the [security](#security) section below.

 ### NIST 800-66 Based Assurance Framework for Azure PaaS Blueprint
 Lorem epsum.